 We offer many programs for both children and adults.
 For information about what is currently going on, or planned for the near future, please see our Calendar.
-For more information, please contact: Children’s Services Coordinator: Kim King or Library Director: C. Lynn Williams Phone: 570-473-8201
+For more information, please contact: Children’s Services Coordinator: Kim King or the Library Director Phone: 570-473-8201

 A Family Place Library:

 Family place Libraries expand services to children and families.
 We have redesigned our Library space to become a fun, family destination.
 Parent and child workshops focus on good health, early learning, parental involvement, and socialization.
 Learn more about Family Place Libraries by visiting

 Lists are available at the library to help you find appropriate books.
 If you already know the book you are looking for, check the library catalog to check if we own it.